-Field education programs in California, both public and private, typically define student problems as the following:
+Field education programs in California, both public and private, typically define student problems as one or more of the following:

-- Being unable to accept the role of learner; - Being unable or unwilling to carry out student responsibilities; - Having attitudinal, ethical, and/or behavioral considerations that make faculty and field instructors question the student's "fit" with the profession; - Showing impairment in social functioning-either a discrete single episode or more; - Exhibiting provocative or disruptive behavior that is disturbing to clients, other students, agency staff, or faculty; - · Misinterpreting facts; - Lacking insight; - Having withdrawn, flat-affect or volatile, labile behaviors; - Blaming others or external factors for failures and difficulties; - Rationalizing a justification of inappropriate behavior; and - Being impaired from alcohol or other substance use.
+- Being unable to accept the role of learner - Being unable or unwilling to carry out student responsibilities - Having attitudinal, ethical, and/or behavioral considerations that make faculty and field instructors question the student's "fit" with the profession - Showing impairment in social functioning-either a discrete single episode or more - Exhibiting provocative or disruptive behavior that is disturbing to clients, other students, agency staff, or faculty - Misinterpreting facts - Lacking insight - Having withdrawn, flat-affect or volatile, labile behaviors - Blaming others or external factors for failures and difficulties - Rationalizing a justification in inappropriate behavior - Being impaired from alcohol or impaired from substance abuse

-Certain behaviors, if documented, may make it impossible, for a field agency to select and/or keep a student.
-These behaviors may include the following:
+Certain behaviors, if documented, may make it difficult, if not impossible, for a field agency to select and/or keep a student.
+These behaviors may include:

-- Refusing to accept the role of learner: - Disregarding or violating agency policies and/or procedures; - Failing to report previous criminal convictions and/or charges that have not been cleared from the student's criminal record and which may make field internships with populations of the student's choice impossible;
+- Refusing to accept the role of learner - Disregarding or violating agency policies and/or procedures - Failing to report previous criminal convictions and/or charges that have not been cleared from the student's criminal record and that may make a field internship with populations of the student's choice impossible - Having dual relationships with clients, including sexual activity - Making physical or verbal threats or exhibiting aggression toward clients, agency

-- Having dual relationships with clients, including sexual activity; - Making physical or verbal threats or exhibiting aggression toward clients, agency staff, other students, faculty; - Participating in any illegal behavior; - Exhibiting sexual harassment behaviors at the field agency or on campus; - Failing to maintain a grade of CREDIT in field education course; - Rigidity demonstrated by inability to respect and follow an agency's policies, including refusing to sign the agency's Policy Manual; - Being persistently angry or hostile; - Showing a lack of flexibility in attitudes toward ethnicity, age, gender, sexual orientation, religion, physical or mental abilities, or other human diversities such that behavior with clients or in seminar impinges on the rights of others; - Being unable to allow clients the opportunity to make their own choices and thus experience the consequences of such choices (with appropriate exceptions regarding minors, or in the case of suicidal behaviors, for example); - Creating imminent danger of harm to clients, other students, or other professionals in the agency, i.e., the student is engaging in practice activities that could result in harm to the client, other students, or to other professionals; - Violating the NASW Code of Ethics (i.e., areas outlined in the NASW Code, including the social worker's conduct and comportment as a social worker, the social worker's ethical responsibility to clients, colleagues, the agency setting, the social work profession, and society); - Breaking confidentiality (i.e., violation of patient privacy, patient rights, and client confidentiality policies, or a violation of confidentiality policies regarding agency information or agency staff/personnel); - Having unexplained absences (i.e., failure to notify field instructor in event of absence, or an extended absence with no notification or prior approval by field instructor and/or liaison); - Having other significant professional issues or ethical concerns (e.g., dual relationships with clients, lying, false misrepresentation of facts, etc.); and - Failing to disclose in a timely manner any existing barriers to full and professional accountability in the field placement.
-(See CSULB, Office of Counseling and Psychological Services (CAPS) Warning Signs Behaviors)
+- staff, other students, and/or faculty - Participating in any illegal behavior - Exhibiting sexual harassment behaviors at the fieldwork agency or on campus - Failing to maintain a grade of CREDIT in field education - Rigidity demonstrated by inability to respect and follow an agency's policies, including refusing to sign the agency's policy manual - Being persistently angry or hostile - Showing a lack of flexibility in attitudes toward ethnicity, age, gender, sexual orientation, religion, physical or mental abilities, or other human diversities such that behavior with clients or in seminar that impinges on the rights of others - Being unable to allow clients the opportunity to make their own choices and thus experience the consequences of such choices (with appropriate exceptions regarding minors, or in the case of suicidal behaviors, for example) - Creating imminent danger of harm to clients, other students, or other professionals in the agency, i.e., student is engaging in practice activities that could result in harm to the client, other students, or to other professionals - Violating the NASW Code of Ethics, i.e., areas outlined in the NASW Code, including the social worker's conduct and comportment as a social worker, the social worker's ethical responsibility to clients, colleagues, the agency setting, the social work profession, and society - Breaching confidentiality, i.e., violation of patient privacy, patient rights, and client confidentiality policies, or a violation of confidentiality policies regarding agency information or agency staff/personnel - Having unexplained absences, i.e., failure to notify field instructor in the case of absence, or an extended absence with no notification or prior approval by field instructor and/or liaison - Having other significant professional issues or ethical concerns, i.e., dual relationships with clients, lying, false misrepresentation of facts, etc. - Failing to disclose in a timely manner any existing barriers to full and professional accountability in the field placement.
+(See CSULB, Office of Counseling and Psychological Services (CAPS) Warning Signs.)